yanganto/relayer-game/README.md

 2. Confirmed or open a round of game
     - if there is only one block (or same blocks) over the challenge time, this block is confirmed.
 (2-1)
     - else (there are different blocks in the same block height) the game is starts
-      - everyone in the game should submit the block based on the `sample function` until closed (2-2-1)
+      - everyone in the game should submit the block based on the `sampling function` until closed (2-2-1)
-        - Once the a block according sample function submit the next round of gamae is started, and become recursive in 2
+        - Once the a block according sampling function submit the next round of gamae is started, and become recursive in 2
     - anyone can get in the game in any round but need to participate until the game closed
 3. Close game
     - In following two condition, that all of the submission in the game from a relayer are ignored.
 (3-1)